 I'm unconventional.
 My ideas are usually out of the box.
 I don't accept a "no go", instead, I try to find new ways of doing things.
-I believe it's important to leave time for unconventional thinking."
+I believe it's important to leave feel is right for you, never give up.
+Go and ask for whatever you feel able confidence.
+If you have who dares is the sky!"